TAMU-CLASS/barnfire/README.md

 ### License ###

-barnfire is distributed under the ??? license
+barnfire is distributed under the MIT license